Go to the top of the page

 Basic Concept

-The JAL Group recognizes that the preservation and restoration of nature is a particularly important issue for a sustainable society, as it strengthens the social infrastructure, and commits to comprehensive solutions to biodiversity and climate change.
+The JAL Group (JAL) recognizes that the preservation and restoration is a particularly important issue for building a sustainable society, as they strengthen social infrastructure, and commits to comprehensive solutions that address biodiversity conservation and climate change.

-To date, the JAL Group has actively promoted the conservation of biodiversity, including the conservation of species through the prevention of illegal wildlife trade, the preservation of ecosystems through plant quarantine, and the conservation of natural resources at World Natural Heritage sites.
-In addition, to address climate change, we have been working on upgrading to fuel-efficient aircraft, the steady implementation of JAL Green Operations, and the utilization of SAF in order to achieve net-zero CO2 emissions by 2050, while taking into consideration the impact of CO2 reduction efforts on the ecosystem.
+To date, JAL has actively engaged in biodiversity conservation initiatives, such as preventing illegal wildlife trade to protect species, preserving ecosystems through plant quarantine efforts, and safeguarding natural resources at World Natural Heritage sites.
+In addressing climate change, efforts such as upgrading to fuel-efficient aircraft, consistent implementation of JAL Green Operations, and the expansion of the use of Sustainable Aviation Fuel (SAF) to achieve net-zero CO2 emissions by 2050 is ongoing, all while carefully considering the impacts of these CO2 reduction efforts on the ecosystem.
 (Disclosure of information on climate change based on the TCFD)

-The JAL Group aims to build a society in which nature and people coexist in harmony through its business activities.
-Based on the premise of reducing our impact on nature, we will create human flows through the preservation and experience of nature, and commercial and logistics flows through foods and merchandise that are products of rich ecosystems.
-In this way, we will create relationships and connections through mobility, and through the realization of "Nature Positive," we will create a future in which everyone can feel affluence and hope, thereby enhancing our corporate value.
-To realize these goals, we will work under our "Commitment to Nature".
+Through our business activities, JAL aims to create a society where nature and people coexist in harmony.
+Founded on the principle of reducing our impact on nature, JAL seeks to create the flow of people through the preservation and experience of nature, while fostering commercial and logistics flows through ingredients and commercial products formed by thriving ecosystems.
+By leveraging mobility to build relationships and connections, and pursuing the realization of "Nature Positive", JAL aspires to establish a future where everyone can feel affluence and hope, thereby enhancing our corporate value.
+To achieve these goals, JAL will move forward under our "Commitment to Nature".

 Commitment to Nature